browserstack/csharp-appium-app-browserstack/README.md

     - If not installed, download and install Visual Studio 2019 from [here](https://visualstudio.microsoft.com/vs/)

-### Install the dependencies

-1. To install the dependencies

-    - For Android tests :

-        -  Within `android` folder, open and build the Visual Studio project `csharp-appium-first-test-browserstack`

-    - For iOS tests :

-        - Within `ios` folder, open and build the Visual Studio project `csharp-appium-first-browserstack-ios`

 ## Getting Started

 Getting Started with Appium tests in CSharp on BrowserStack couldn't be easier!